vesterheim/vesterheim.github.io/visit/plan/decorah/index.md

 ---
+published: true
 layout: page
-published: true
 title: Things to do in Decorah
-description:
-keywords:
+short_title:       # Used when we are short on space
+meta_title:        # Appears on bookmarks, search results, etc...
+meta_description:  # Used in HTML head and as the description for some search engines
+# Ratio: 16:9 | Recommended: 1492px by 840px | Minimum: 746px by 420px
 hero:
   image: 16x9/decorah/fish-hatchery.jpg
   alt:
   caption: Seiwer's Springs is the site of Decorah's fish hatchery, Trout Run Trail, and eagle nest.
-tile:
-   image: 46x21/decorah/hotel-winneshiek.jpg
-   alt:
-   caption:
+related:

 navigation:
-   label:
   order: 70
-   exclude: false
-sitemap:
-   label:
-   exclude: false
 pagelist:
-   label:
-   image:
-   exclude: false
-search:
-   exclude: false
-related:
-   label:
+  order:         # Defaults to navigation order
-   image:
+  image: 46x21/decorah/hotel-winneshiek.jpg
   alt:
-   description:
-   exclude: false
+  caption:
+  title:         # Defaults to navigation title
+  subtitle:      # Defaults to page subtitle
+  teaser:        # Defaults to page meta-description
 ---
 Decorah is a great place to visit.
 It’s a perfect getaway that is close by yet seems far from the hustle and bustle of everyday life.